MileHacker Logo

 Safety Precaution

 • Extreme summer heat poses serious health risks.
-Stay indoors during peak hours.
+Don't go out during peak hours.

-• Dust storms during dry months may reduce visibility and cause respiratory discomfort.
+• Dust storms during dry months may reduce how well you can see and cause respiratory discomfort.

 • Monsoonal rains may cause localized flooding and slippery road conditions.